disqus/pgshovel/README.rst

 compatibility and flexibility with other dependencies when used as a library.

-``requirements.txt`` should include dependencies as specific revision tags, equivalent to the output of ``pip freeze`` in the Debian virtualenv, so that all standalone deployments always use a consistent collection of dependencies.
+``requirements.txt`` should include dependencies as specific revision tags, equivalent to the output of ``pip freeze`` in the Docker environment, so that all standalone deployments always use a consistent collection of dependencies.

 Test dependencies should be declared in both the ``tests_require`` section of